 A. Short term parkers – meaning visitors to downtown using parking for less than four hours.

 Q. Why is it focused on short-term parking?

 A. The SR-99 Deep Bore Tunnel Project and Elliott Bay Seawall Replacement Project require use of the on-street spaces under the Viaduct for traffic routing and construction staging purposes.
 By the time the Alaskan Way Viaduct is removed in 2016, over 600 on-street spaces under the Viaduct will have also been removed.
 These are short-term spaces for customers and visitors. e-Park uses existing parking garages to help those coming downtown to shop, eat, see the dentist and make other short visits by guiding them to alternate short-term spaces available in off-street parking garages.

 Q. What has the City invested in e-Park?

 A. The downtown retail program, which started in September 2010, cost about $2.5 million and was primarily funded by City bonds.
-The expansion underway now costs about $1.5 million.
+The 2013-2014 expansion underway now costs about $1.5 million.
 Partner garages are responsible for making technology upgrades as needed to integrate into the city electronic guidance parking system.
-Additional Pioneer Square and Central Waterfront garages are being added in partnership with the Washington State Department of Transportation (WSDOT).
+Pioneer Square and Central Waterfront garages were added in partnership with the Washington State Department of Transportation (WSDOT).